Ahyg/Ahyg.github.io/_posts/2024-01-15-welcome-to-my-website.md

 - Provide updates on conference presentations and talks
 - Highlight collaborative projects and opportunities

-## About This Website
+## About This Page

-This website is built using Jekyll and hosted on GitHub Pages, making it easy to update and maintain.
+This page is built using Jekyll and hosted on GitHub Pages, making it easy to update and maintain.
 The clean, academic-focused design ensures that content is front and center.

 ## Get in Touch